Operation Ancient Babylon: Role of the Romanian armed forces

 The Romanian contingent consisting of the 26th Infantry Battalion "Neagoe Basarab", known as the Red Scorpions, under the command of lieutenant colonel Nicolae Ciucă also participated in the second battle in May 2004 along with a company of the 265th Military Police Battalion which acted in the defense of the Libeccio base.
 This was the first military engagement of the Romanian Armed Forces ever since the end of World War II.
 During the battle, the Romanian forces were stationed at Camp White Horse, 8 km away from the city and controlled by the Italian 132nd Armored Brigade "Ariete".
 The Romanian battalion received an order from the Italian general Gian Marco Chiarini, commander of the 132nd brigade, to secure access routes to Nasiriyah, including a bridge over the Euphrates, and prevent the entry and exit from the city of members of the Mahdi Army.

 Following this, Ciucă and a column of ten armored personnel carriers went to the bridge over the Euphrates on the night of 14/15 May.
 The force did not include all of the troops of the battalion, as a lieutenant stayed in the camp along some troops to remain as a rapid intervention reserve.
 The column was attacked two times by Iraqi soldiers with rifles and grenade launchers, to which the Romanian forces replied by opening fire.
 In the second attack, the commander ordered the troops to dismount and form a defensive perimeter between the road and the railway embankment.
 After the situation was evaluated, the order was given to clear the area.
 During the engagement, an RPG-7 hit one of the TABs, which damaged its wheels, leaving it behind the column with only one working wheel.
 After the fighting ended, the Romanian soldiers returned to base with their APCs suffering only material damage.

-Ciucă later admitted having had fear during the battle and that God defended the Romanian troops.
+Ciucă later admitted having had fear during the battle and stated that God defended the Romanian troops.
 Furthermore, Ioan Mircea Pașcu, Minister of Defence of Romania at the time of the battle, said the battle of Nasiriyah helped Romania gain more confidence from the United States.
 He said in a 2013 interview "That was a moment when soldiers from all over America heard about Romania and, when they went home, talked to their families about Romania".